 Save this Notepad file on your Desktop as a .bat file and name it, say, Tfixer.bat.

-Now right click on the file and select Run as administrator.
+Now right-click on the file and select Run as administrator.
 The file will run and re-register some concerned DLL files, after stopping some Windows Services, says Microsoft.

 Once the process is complete, restart the system and check if the issue has been fixed or not.

 Let us know if it helped you solve Troubleshooting cannot continue because an error has occurred issue.

 See this post for more ideas if Windows Troubleshooters are not working.